The Banking Regulation Review: China

 Commercial banks cannot transfer their deposits without the assent of their clients, for they are the creditors.
-On the other side, and in line with the general regulations of the Civil Code of the People's Republic of China, a bank as creditor should be able to transfer its loan arrangements to another bank without the agreement of its clients as debtors.58 However, according to a notice of the CBRC on the transferring of credit assets, the consent of clients is essential for this kind of business, unless it is agreed in advance in the loan contracts.
+On the other side, and in line with the general regulations of the Civil Code of the People's Republic of China, a bank as creditor should be able to transfer its loan arrangements to another bank without the agreement of its clients as debtors.64 However, according to a notice of the CBRC on the transferring of credit assets, the consent of clients is essential for this kind of business, unless it is agreed in advance in the loan contracts.
 If there is a guarantor for the loan, the guarantor must be consulted about the transfer.
-When the guarantor does not agree to it, the transfer and the debtor (client) need to look for a new guarantor or a new mortgage.59
+When the guarantor does not agree to it, the transfer and the debtor (client) need to look for a new guarantor or a new mortgage.65

-In addition, when the transferee is a non-financial institution, the transferring of loan arrangements also needs the approval of the administrative authorities.60 All transferring business must be reported to the regulatory authorities within 30 days of the end of each quarter.67
+In addition, when the transferee is a non-financial institution, the transferring of loan arrangements also needs the approval of the administrative authorities.66 All transferring business must be reported to the regulatory authorities within 30 days of the end of each quarter.67

 The year in review

-Currently, only six foreign-funded banks have obtained interbank bond market underwriting licences in relation to non-financial enterprises debt financing instruments, with only two of these qualified as underwriters65 and another three qualified as Category B lead underwriters73 and four qualified as underwriters.74 The PBOC further limited Category B lead underwriters' business scope to debt financing instruments issued by offshore non-financial enterprises only.
-In practice, this meant that foreign-funded banks could only underwrite Panda bonds, which is a rather small market (approximately 165 billion yuan) compared with the domestic interbank bond market (approximately 7.3 trillion yuan).67
+Currently, only eight foreign-funded banks have obtained interbank bond market underwriting licences in relation to non-financial enterprises debt financing instruments, with only two of these qualified as Category A leader underwriters,72 two qualified as Category B lead underwriters73 and four qualified as underwriters.74 The PBOC further limited Category B lead underwriters' business scope to debt financing instruments issued by offshore non-financial enterprises only.
+In practice, this meant that foreign-funded banks could only underwrite Panda bonds, which is a rather small market compared with the domestic interbank bond market.

 The measures issued by the Financial Stability Committee allow foreign-funded banks to obtain Category A lead underwriter qualifications and expand their business into underwriting issuance of all types of debt financing instruments nationwide.
 This means that foreign-funded banks will be able to tap into the trillion-dollar interbank bond market, and compete with their domestic counterparts on a more level playing field.

-China has not yet taken steps in direct response to the revisions of Basel III 2017 (Revisions), as the newly revised standards will not come into force until 2022.
-However, some regulations issued by the Chinese regulator in the past few years, such as those regarding the leverage ratios,68 liquidity risks69 and large exposure,70 concentrate on some of the shared focuses under the Revisions.
+China has not yet taken steps in direct response to the revisions of Basel III 2017 (the Revisions), as the newly revised standards will not come into force until 2022.
+However, some regulations issued by the Chinese regulator in the past few years, such as those regarding the leverage ratios,75 liquidity risks76 and large exposure,77 concentrate on some of the shared focuses under the Revisions.

 Commercial banks in China still need to accept the standardised measurement approach under Basel III, which is not yet generally used in practice in China.
 According to the renewed framework, many banks in China should increase their capital.
-It can be expected that some more detailed regulations concerning implementing the Revisions into China's whole banking regulatory system will be released in the near future.
+It is expected that more detailed regulations concerning implementing the Revisions into China's whole banking regulatory system will be released in the near future.

-In late 2018, commercial banks were requested to separate their wealth management businesses from banking operations by the end of 2020.71 Specific regulations over wealth management subsidiaries of commercial banks have been released accordingly in the past year.72 Following new regulatory requirements, Chinese banks have been racing to set up wealth management firms.
-The regulators are also encouraging foreign financial institutions to buy into wealth management subsidiaries of commercial banks,73 and CBIRC has gone on record to state that it will guide qualified banks towards bringing in foreign investment to their wealth management operations,74 a sector in which foreign investors are likely to have a longer track record in what remains a relatively young industry in China.
+In late 2018, commercial banks were requested to separate their wealth management businesses from banking operations by the end of 2020.78 Specific regulations over wealth management subsidiaries of commercial banks have been released accordingly in the past year.79 Following new regulatory requirements, Chinese banks have been racing to set up wealth management firms.
+The regulators are also encouraging foreign financial institutions to buy into wealth management subsidiaries of commercial banks,80 and CBIRC has gone on record to state that it will guide qualified banks towards bringing in foreign investment to their wealth management operations,81 a sector in which foreign investors are likely to have a longer track record in what remains a relatively young industry in China.

 Outlook and conclusions